Lifting topological codes: Three-dimensional subsystem codes from two-dimensional anyon models: Phases and transitions of an Hamiltonian model

 The question as to whether topological subsystem codes in three spatial dimensions are thermally stable is an important open problem~\cite{Bombin2015,Bombin2015a,Brown2016,Burton2018,Bacon2006,Pastawski2010}.
 Given a subsystem code, we can associate to it a Hamiltonian, and then a natural question related to its thermal stability is whether the associated Hamiltonian is gapped or gapless.
 In particular, the Hamiltonian being gapless would seem to preclude it from being thermally stable.

-In this section, we argue that the most natural Hamiltonian associated to the \SAQD{} codes is gapless.
+In this section, we argue that the most natural Hamiltonian associated to the \SAQD{} codes is likely to be at a phase transition.
 Our argument follows that of Kramers and Wannier in \onlinecite{Kramers1941}.
 In particular, we provide a self-duality on the Hamiltonian, and show that there are at least two phases.
 If there is a single transition, it must occur at the point most naturally associated to the code.

+Unlike the case of stabilizer codes, associating a Hamiltonian to a subsystem code is not unique.
 In this work, we have taken the perspective that the green and yellow AQD codes should form the building blocks of the code.
 It is therefore natural to define the code Hamiltonian associated to a group $G$ to be

 corresponding to \cref{eqn:abelianQDHamiltonian} on the green and yellow spheres with weights $J_g$ and $J_y$ respectively.
 Since, from the error correction perspective, there is no preference of either color, the code is associated to $H(1,1)$.